-Away fans usually get 3,000 seats on one side of the Smethwick End, but for this game our allocation is only 2,000.
+Away fans usually get 3,000 seats on one side of the Smethwick End, but for this game our allocation is only 2,009.
 This is ridiculous when we could have sold far more, but I suppose none of us will lose sleep over Albion missing out on the extra income they could have had.
-The tickets were sold through the ‘Attendance tracker’ loyalty scheme, and inevitably they have all sold out.
-They cost a mere £20 for adults, with various categories of concessions from £5 to £15.
+Their attendances so far this season have been a couple of thousand below capacity, so I presume that any Albion fans displaced to give us a bigger allocation could be accommodated elsewhere in the stadium.

 The club have plans to increase the capacity to over 30,000 in the future, by re-developing the Halfords Lane Stand', which is now the oldest part of the Hawthorns.
 But this scheme was first suggested over a decade ago and there is still no timescale as to when it will actually happen.
 So it is possible that we will get a more generous allocation of tickets in the future, but if you held your breath waiting for it the chances are that you would suffocate.